openbroadcaster/openbroadcaster.github.io/getting_started.md

 <a name="dash"></a>

 ### Open the Dashboard
-The OpenBroadcaster Player is configured using a secure web browser interface, available at [http://localhost:23233](http://localhost:23233).
+The Open Broadcaster Player is configured using a secure web browser interface, available at [http://localhost:23233](http://localhost:23233).
 A user/password is required to access the __Dashboard__ (the default is admin/admin).
 Configuration settings are grouped together on the tabbed pages of the __Dashboard__.

 The __Status__ tab displays the current state of the Player.

 ![ Dashboard Screenshot](/img/dashboard.png ){: .screenshot}

-For initial setup, disconnect any USB audio device __before__ powering up the unit, and use the green speaker/headphone jack to monitor audio output.
+For initial setup, disconnect any USB audio device __before__ powering up the unit, and use the external green speaker/headphone jack to monitor audio output located on the back of device.
 The *Enable Audio In* setting is disabled in the default configuration.
 If *Enable Source In*  or *Enable LED Sign*  are set on the A/V tab, disable them.

 Open the Dashboard and configure __Emergency Alerts__ with a __Location Geocode__.
 Adjust __Primary and Secondary Languages__ if necessary.
 Generate a __Test Alert__.
 Try different text-to-speech (__TTS__) voices.
 Click the __Save__  button if changes are made to any Tab.
 The Dashboard must be restarted to load the new settings.